pennyl67/openminted-guidelines/guidelines_for_providers_of_sw_resources/sharing-web-services.md

 {% blurb style='warning'%}
 **Don't forget!** Check that your software complies with **at least the minimal level** of the [OpenMinTeD interoperability requirements and recommendations](/guidelines_for_providers_of_sw_resources/how-to-make-your-components-interoperable.md).

+In addition for web services, please keep in mind that we currently support only REST services.
 {% endblurb %}